This Smoked Sausage and Potatoes Foil Packet Meal is a simple recipe that’s ready in under 30 minutes with practically no cleanup!

 I like melty cheese on just about anything so after we open the packets I sprinkle some on.
 Then add a little parsley for color and you’re in business!
 I’ve also been known to turn our foil packets out onto a serving platter if we have a group of people over and letting everyone serve themselves vs. individual packets.
 Either way, this combination of sausage and potatoes is sure to satisfy!

-Easy Dinner Ideas for Busy Weeknights
+Easy Dinners for Busy Weeknights

 Must Make Recipes for Your Backyard Cookout